ryanhefner/react-animate-props/README.md

 your favorite components to animate prop values on change.

 This package uses [Tweenkle](https://github.com/ryanhefner/tweenkle) for handling the tweening of prop values.
-It’s not as full-featured as GSAP, but it works for basic values and objects.
+It’s not as full-featured as [GSAP](https://github.com/greensock/GreenSock-JS), but it works pretty well for basic value and object tweening.

 ## Install